csojinb/git-under-the-hood/presentation.md

 * Git does not directly save any _actions_ that you took, only the state
 * Differences are _derived_ by comparing snapshots
 * Actions are _inferred_
-* Ex: git recognizes the rename because the file contents is the same
+* Example (right): git recognizes the rename because the file contents is the same, equivalent to `git mv`

+---
+## Important implication!

+* Git's ability to track a file's history[^3] depends on the file being recognizably the same file between commit snapshots
+* i.e. the following may break the file history:
+    `$ git mv file.py other.py`
+    _<make lots of changes to `other.py`>_
+    `$ git add --all; git commit`

+[^3]: You may be taking advantage of this feature in, say, GitHub, even if you aren't using it locally.

 ---